Letters To A Young Man In Search Of Himself

 XXI Spirituality.
 Do you understand the crucial difference between religion and spirituality?
 What is your relationship to the great mystery?
 Whether or not they manifest after death, heaven and hell certainly exist right here and now.

 Being lonely and being alone are not the same experience.
-Loneliness is about not feeling connected, despite the desire to do so.
+Loneliness is about not feeling connected, despite the desire to do so—a familiar café where fear and sadness are often your only companions, their voices echoing loudly in the emptiness.
 Solitude is connecting to yourself, entering into the depths of your own inner world, where eternity stretches before you, spacious and welcoming.
-This unique landscape invites you to just be, and to touch the fertile soil of yearning and recollections, where the seeds of your destiny await your attention before they can manifest in the external world.
+Whereas loneliness exposes you to the raw fragility of human existence, solitude is instead choosing to wrap yourself in a warm nurturing cocoon.
+It can be enhanced by a specific physical location, or a state of mind, an internally focused sensibility in the midst of a crowd.
+This unique landscape invites you to just be, and to touch the fertile soil of yearning and recollections, where the seeds of your destiny await your attention, before they can manifest in the external world.
+It is a great garden of silence, pregnant with potential.
 There you will find both struggle and peace, just as in the outer plane of existence.
 But you must claim this far-distant inner realm, which will never leave you, in order to truly make it your own.
-Whenever and wherever you might access it, you come home again and again.
+Whenever and wherever you might access it, you come home – again and again – to the beating of your own heart.

-Stillness is not so much the absence of noise and activity but rather the presence of transparency and openness to the immediate world about you.
-Heaviness falls away from you and a richer deeper life appears.
 Time alone, in which you can be curious and question everything, is the only true way to get to know oneself.
-When you take a spell away from the daily race, quiet the turbulence of your normal pace, and slow down to the speed of life, you stimulate a different part of you, which opens you to new ideas and puts you more in touch with what you really love.
+Solitude allows a different kind of seeing: what is hidden, covered, trapped, as well as what lurks inside that needs to be released.
+Being lost in thought, and in no thought at all.
+It teaches you to drop the weight of your musings, and sing like a solitary bird in a receptive and accepting forest, where prayer, study, meditation, retreat, and ritual set the stage for both insight and compassionate action.
+When you take a spell away from the daily race, quiet the turbulence of your normal pace, and slow down to the speed of life, you stimulate different parts of you.
+You open to new ideas, and attune yourself more deeply to what you really love.
 The sense of spaciousness to just be, in a world so consumed by doing, is good for you on every level.
-When combined with being outside and connecting with the intricacy of the planet, it is powerful elixir indeed, aligning your self with the very rhythms of life.
+When combined with being outside and connecting with the intricacies of the planet, it is powerful elixir indeed, aligning your self with the very rhythms of life.
 You stop and resonate with the primal beat underlying normal everyday existence.
 Such fine-tuning gradually brings inner and outer life into harmony.

-Welcome the gifts of solitude and establish a sanctuary for yourself, a place where you can always go, not only to contemplate, but also to completely relax and renew.
-Where do you take refuge, refresh your spirit and regain your strength?
+Welcome the gifts of solitude and establish a sanctuary for yourself, a place where you can always go to take refuge, refresh your spirit, and regain your strength.
 What places and practices always welcome you back, like the shade of a tree where you might rest and feel safe?
 Everyone needs a sanctuary, yet few take time to create one.
-Many people have favorite spots in the natural external world they enjoy visiting where they revitalize themselves: a garden, beach or forest path.
+Many people have favorite spots in the natural external world they enjoy visiting, where they revitalize themselves: a garden, beach or forest path.
 For others it might be a city sculpture garden, a cozy library nook, or a tranquil café.
 A pen, a journal and a quiet place suffice—they are all the inner gizmo gear you need.
 Turn off everything else!
 You can also use your creative imagination to build and enjoy an inner haven that is extremely calming and empowering.
-The setting and overall structure are changeable and located anywhere, with any special features or chambers you might want to conceive.
+The setting and overall structure are changeable and located anywhere, with any special elements or chambers you might want to conceive.
 Perhaps there is a waterfall feature, where you can allow whatever quality you need at the moment to penetrate every cell of your being.
-Maybe there is a transporter allowing you to visit special locales, a real-life screen to replay various parts of your life, a costume closet, each disguise carrying its own special superpower, a healing grotto, an expansive play space to bring forth childhood innocence and curiosity, a wisdom altar, a gazebo where various guides come to offer advice on dilemmas.
+Maybe there is a transporter allowing you to visit special locales, a real-life screen to replay various parts of your life, a costume closet – each disguise carrying its own special superpower – a healing grotto, a wisdom altar, a gazebo where various guides come to offer advice on dilemmas.
 You are both architect and interior designer, determining how grand and elaborate, or little and cozy.
 Your sanctuary – inner, outer, or a combination of both – is your own personalized private enclave of possibility.
-The cave of your own solitude holds many treasures just waiting for you to discover them.

 Now Go Deeper